gitpan/Thrall/README.md

 # BUGS

-There is a problem with Perl threads implementation which occurs on Windows XP/Vista/7.
+There is a problem with Perl threads implementation which occurs on Windows.
 Some requests can fail with message:

     failed to set socket to nonblocking mode:An operation was attempted on something that is not a socket.

-Perl on Windows 8 might works correctly.
-Also Cygwin version seems to be correct.
+Cygwin version seems to be correct.

-This problem was fixed in Perl 5.18.2 and 5.19.5.
+This problem was introduced in Perl 5.16 and fixed in Perl 5.18.2 and Perl 5.19.5.

 See [https://rt.perl.org/rt3/Public/Bug/Display.html?id=119003](https://rt.perl.org/rt3/Public/Bug/Display.html?id=119003) for more information about this issue.